 18.8.2 We’ve changed the terms of this agreement, or the price of or an additional service that is part of a package, in a way that is not exclusively to your benefit (although you must still pay a fee for leaving if the change was for a reason set out in paragraph 18.1.5); or

 18.8.3 We’ve changed the service in a way that is materially disadvantageous to you; or

 18.8.4 You have a right to cancel a linked agreement (an agreement for other services and the service in this agreement cannot be provided because you cancel that other agreement) because of a change that we have made to that agreement; or

 18.8.5 The changes set out in paragraph 18.1 (excluding 18.1.5) are materially disadvantageous to you; or

 18.8.6 We break a significant condition of this agreement.

-18.9 You will not have a right to end the service without having to pay any early termination charge, unless we tell you otherwise, if:
+18.9 You will not have a right to end the service without having to pay any early termination charge if:

-18.9.1 The change we make only applies to either an add-on or an additional service not part of a package (but you will be able to cancel the add-on or additional service if the change to it is not exclusively to your benefit); or
+18.9.1 The change we make only applies to either an add-on or an additional service not part of a package, with a minimum term of no more than 30 days; or

 18.9.2 The change falls within clause 18.1.5 but is of a purely administrative nature and has no negative effect on you, or is directly imposed by law.